 But I’m cast into the presence of Amy Winehouse whenever I’m working on a serious oil painting.

-This feeling, this set of thoughts, was crystallised the other day when I watched and then studied the documentary entitled ‘Amy’.
-I already knew something about this carefully assembled study (that was manifested in the moving image) because I’d read some reviews when it was first broadcast and made public.
+This feeling, this set of thoughts, was crystallise the other day when watched and then studied the documentary entitled ‘Amy’.
+I already knew something about this carefully assembled study (made into a film) because I’d read some reviews when it was first broadcast and made public.
 But that was sometime ago.
 So, although I had one or two bits of information about the documentary they did not really come into consciousness as I sat down to watch the programme.

-What a superb piece of work it turned out to be; ‘Amy’, the documentary, tells a story that is essentially a complete tragedy.
-There were sufficient clues in Amy’s songs that she was an insecure and vulnerable person but it was clear that the ‘systems’ into which she became entangled were toxic.
+What a superb piece of work it turned out to be: ‘Amy’, the documentary tells as story that is essentially a complete tragedy.
+There were sufficient cues in amy’s songs that she was an insecure and vulnerable person but it was clear that the ‘systems’ into which she became entangled were toxic.
 Amy Winehouse originally had some great friends but they became secondary to her as she fell into a culture that was complicit in bringing her life to such a short end.

 I liked Amy a great deal.
 She impressed me as an imaginative, clever, witty and headstrong young woman with an enormous talent, a striking talent, a fabulous jazz-blues singer who had the ability to stay close to the grain of human experience (her experience) and turn it into song; she had the power to bring delight and meaning to countless people.

 But, in addition, the documentary ‘Amy’ successfully showed three things: First, we had a glimpse of the images that characterise a great deal of youth culture – especially in those locales that have a claim to be avant garde or edgy or ‘where it’s at’.
 Where?
 Well, places like Camden or Hackney or wherever rock and pop festivals of music take place.
 We had a profile of a version of contemporary English culture that pleases the young.